-The National Trust Textile Conservation Studio was founded in 1976 at Blickling Hall in Norfolk and is today the Trust’s only in-house conservation treatment facility.
+The National Trust Textile Conservation Studio was founded in 1976 at Blickling Hall in Norfolk and is today the Trust’s only specialist in-house textile conservation treatment facility.

 As well as ensuring that the Trust’s own significant textile collection is properly maintained for the future, we also run the Studio as an enterprise- making available our expertise to external organisations and private clients.
 Since 2002 the Textile Conservation Studio has been based in a specially converted, award-winning, building on the Blickling estate.